The contribution of Civil Society Organizations to representative democracy in the EU

 Associate Professor of Political Science

 I am interested in topics to do with democracy in the EU and with European integration.
 Earlier research focused on the Open Method of Coordination (OMC) in the field of social inclusion, and other forms of soft law.
 More recently, I have Iooked at electoral and non-electoral forms of political representation, on the one hand, and the norms that should be underlying the institutional design of representative institutions in the EU, on the other.
-Most recently, I have become interested in differentiated integration on the one hand and lying in politics on the other, and I am also developing a research interest in smartphones and digital democracy.
+Most recently, I have become interested in differentiated integration in the EU on the one hand, and the ethics of politics on the other.
+I am also currently developing a research interest in smartphones and digital democracy.

 In my teaching, which I greatly enjoy, I seek to involve students as much as possible as active agents of their learning, so as to develop critical, independent thinking as well as group and expression skills.
 This leads me to rely a lot on group discussions, role plays - both smaller ones and in the form of simulations - as well small research exercises in the class room.
 I was truly honoured, in 2016, to be the runner-up for the category 'Innovative teaching' in the UoE Teaching Awards.